tillmzw/cos/content/posts/32-van-richten.md

 ## Back to van Richtens Tower

 The party return to van Richtens tower where they sent Ezmeralda.
-As they arrive, they see her and van Richten arguing.
+As they arrive, they see her and  {{% mdref rudolf-van-richten "van Richten" %}} arguing.

 They are arguing about his plan to defeat Strahd.
 It involves Ireena who is also there.